-Post-traumatic stress disorder occurs when someone experiences a life-threatening event.
-This could be a serious car accident, war, natural disaster, or physical/sexual assault.
+This could be a serious accident, tragic event (i.e. war, natural disaster), or a devastating personal experience such as physical/sexual assault.
 Not everyone who experiences these types of events will develop PTSD, but those who do must have experienced the symptoms for at least one month to be considered PTSD.
 Symptoms must also cause extreme distress and/or interfere with functioning at home or work to be considered PTSD.
 We will expand further on these requirements below.

 What are the Symptoms of PTSD?

 People can experience different symptoms of PTSD, but they all generally fall under the three same categories:

 - Avoidance & numbing